EugeniaSilantjeva/nd00333-capstone/README.md

 Model endpoint is active:
 ![](Images/modelendpointactive.JPG)

-To query the endpoint, I created a sample input -  the clinical features of the first three patients in the dataset - and converted it to a JSON string and sent an HTTP Post request to the endpont:
+To query the endpoint, I created a sample input -  the clinical features of the first three patients in the dataset - and converted it to a JSON string and sent an HTTP Post request to the endpoint:
 ```Python
 df = df.drop(columns=["DEATH_EVENT"])